 English Proficiency Requirement Information for Nursing Programs

-Accepted students and alternates to the LSC nursing program who completed high school outside the United States of America must provide proof of English language proficiency.
+Accepted students and alternates to any LSC nursing program who completed high school outside the United States of America or who took the GED in any language other than English MUST provide proof of English language proficiency.

 This can be done by submitting one of the following: